Why do I need a cardiac cath?

 Your doctor uses cardiac cath to evaluate or confirm the presence of heart disease (such as coronary artery disease, heart valve disease, or disease of the aorta).
 He'll also use it to check heart muscle function and determine the need for more treatment (such as an interventional procedure or bypass surgery).

-From: Heart Disease and Cardiac Catheterization WebMD Medical Reference
+From: Cardiac Catheterization WebMD Medical Reference

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.

 This tool does not provide medical advice.
 See additional information.